sbmpost/AutoRaise-UI/README.md

 and include it when finally building the Launcher app bundle (AutoRaise.app).

-## Installing

-Copy AutoRaise.app into your /Applications folder (there is no installer or pre-built binary being distributed via Github).
+To install copy AutoRaise.app into the /Applications folder and/or the AutoRaise binary to e.g. /usr/local/bin

 ## Running & Configuring